Answers for technical, security, and deployment questions.

 Are the evidence examples real customer data?

-No. The website evidence examples are generated from controlled synthetic/test-tenant scenarios using Clariva runtime evaluation paths.
-They are buyer-review evidence, not production customer proof.
+No. The provided evidence examples use controlled synthetic/test-tenant scenarios generated from Clariva runtime evaluation paths.
+They are sample review materials, not production customer proof.

 Does Clariva publish policy accuracy percentages?